-Acquisition of the business

-On 11 September 2019 the Council acquired 100% of the issued ordinary share capital of Thomas Bow Ltd (1,000 ordinary shares with a nominal value of £1 each).
-Thomas Bow Ltd is now a wholly owned subsidiary of the Council.
+Thomas Bow Ltd is a wholly owned subsidiary of the Council following the Council's acquisition of the business on 11 September 2019.
+The Council owns 100% of the issued ordinary share capital of Thomas Bow Ltd (1,000 ordinary shares with a nominal value of £1 each).